 Albania is a beautiful country and far better than its reputation.
 There are still many problems, but the Albanians work hard to reach European standards and are determined to become members of EU.

 If you want to experience a country in a process of change where tradition and modernity meet you have come to the right place.

 Vila Amantia is owned by Albanian Honorary Consul in Copenhagen Hans-Georg Nielsen LL.M and managed together with his daughter Hanne D. Lashi.

-Vila Amantia was finished in 2008 and is built in traditional Albanian style with solid walls made of natural stone from the local area and a low-pitched roof of red tile.
+Vila Amantia was finished in 2008 and is built in traditional Albanian style with solid walls made of natural stone from the local quarry and a low-pitched roof of red tile.

 The villa is perfect for familly and/or friends travelling together, becourse it accommodates up to 14 persons in the 4 flats + 1 room and has a large shared kitchen.

-Here you find the shared kitchen with a dining table large enough for 8-10 persons.
-The ground floor also has a double room (the South room) with a private door to the garden and a toilet off the staircase.
+Here you find the big shared kitchen with a dining table large enough for 8-10 persons.
+The ground floor also has a double room (we call it the South room) with shower, the toilet close by and a private door to the garden.

 2 flats each about 50 m2 with a great sea view with bedroom, bathroom, living room and balcony.